joemasilotti/turbolinks/README.md

 An application visit always issues a network request.
 When the response arrives, Turbolinks renders its HTML and completes the visit.

-If possible, Turbolinks renders a preview of the page from cache immediately after the visit starts and replaces it when the network response arrives.
+If possible, Turbolinks will render a preview of the page from cache immediately after the visit starts.
 This improves the perceived speed of frequent navigation between the same pages.

 If the visit's location includes an anchor, Turbolinks will attempt to scroll to the anchored element.
 Otherwise, it will scroll to the top of the page.